Olga's Flavor Factory

 5 from 2 reviews

 An ice cream cake with strawberries is the ultimate cake for summer days.
-It’s just perfect with a crunchy pretzel crust, swirls of cheesecake and strawberry jam in the vanilla ice cream, topped with whipped cream and fresh strawberries.
+It's just perfect with a crunchy pretzel crust, swirls of strawberry jam in the vanilla ice cream, topped with whipped cream and fresh strawberries.

 • Author: Olga's Flavor Factory